 Most successful first-time passers study for three to six months, putting in roughly 200–400 hours total.
 Here is a framework you can adapt to your schedule:

-How to Use the FE Reference Handbook Effectively
+How Do You Use the FE Reference Handbook Effectively?

 The FE Reference Handbook is the only reference you get during the exam.
 It contains formulas, tables, charts, and definitions across all engineering disciplines.
 Here is how to make it work for you: